How to plan a trip with Worldpackers in 15 easy steps

 Are you ready to miss social events, birthdays and Christmases?

-Can you embrace the feeling of having no idea what you will do from day to day, who you will meet or where you will go?
+Can you embrace the feeling of having no idea what you will do from one day to another, who you will meet or where you will go?

 How do you feel about walking around a city on your own with no idea where you are?

-Would you feel lost, alone or completely free?
+Would you feel lost or alone... or completely free?

-I love walking around a city or sitting on a beach alone looking around knowing that there's not one person in around me that knows who I am.
+For me, traveling is complete freedom.
+I love walking around a city or sitting on a beach alone looking around knowing that there's not one person around me that knows who I am.

 How long will you be going away for?

 Is this going to be a one way, life-changing trip?
-Are you taking one year out?
 Do you have a return ticket?

-If you've decided to leave your job then make sure you check with your employer how much notice you need you to give.
+If you've decided to leave your job for long term travel then make sure you check with your employer how much notice you need you to give.

 If you're going without a return ticket then be sure to check what the rules are for that country as some countries require you to have either a return flight or a flight outbound to another country.

-I hope these 15 points have helped you on how to plan a trip.
-If you like what you've read or you’d like anymore information on anything then please feel free to message me, I'd love to help!
+I hope these 15 steps have helped you better understand how to plan a trip with Worldpackers.
+If you like what you've read, need more information, or have any questions then please feel free to message me, I'd love to help!